tatp22/linformer-pytorch/README.md

 E = get_EF(1000, 100)
 ```

+## Downsampling Methods

+With the `methods` flag, one can set the method that the linformer performs downsampling.
+Currently, three methods are supported:

+* `learnable`: This downsampling method creates a learnable `n,k` `nn.Linear` module.
+* `convolution`: This downsampling method creates a 1d convolution, with stride length and kernel size `n/k`.
+* `no_params`: This creates a fixed `n,k` matrix with values fron N(0,1/k)

+In the future, I may include pooling or something else.
+But for now, these are the options that exist.

 ## Checkpoint levels
 As an attempt to further introduce memory savings, the concept of checkpoint levels have been introduced.
 The current three checkpoint levels are `C0`, `C1`, and `C2`.
 When going up checkpoint levels, one sacrifices speed for memory savings.
 That is, checkpoint level `C0` is the fastest, but takes up the most space on the GPU, while `C2` is the slowest, but takes up the least space on the GPU.
 The details of each checkpoint level are as follows:
 * `C0`: No checkpointing.
 The models runs while keeping all of the attention heads and ff layers in the GPU memory.